 During the simulation process, it is vital to reach the most effective parameters on energy consumption.
-Thus, an approach, which is used in this process, is changeable regarding the aims of the present paper as well as the circumstances of the residential unit through the complex (with two facades) and site.
-To properly analyze the effect of building orientation in this region and to help architects to set the array of buildings at the first stage considering projects, layout (Figure 9), the parametric analysis is applied to evaluate effects of the building envelope orientation.
-Despite the parametric approach regarding building orientation to assess the annual energy consumption for heating, lighting, and cooling, the window-to-wall ratio and the window area depending on the window width and height are simulated by the intended orientations and dimensions.
+Thus, an approach, which is used in this process, is changeable regarding the aims of the present article as well as the circumstances of the residential unit through the complex (with two facades) and site.
+To properly analyse the effect of building orientation in this region and to help architects to set the array of buildings at the first stage considering projects, layout (as shown in Figure 9), the parametric analysis is applied to evaluate effects of the building envelope orientation.
+Despite the parametric approach regarding building orientation to assess the annual energy consumption for heating, lighting and cooling, the WWR and the window area depending on the window width and height are simulated by the intended orientations and dimensions.

 Figure 9.
-Overall layout of the selected residential complex.
+Overall layout of the selected residential complex

 The research methodology is carried out through three main sections.
-The first one concentrates on window-to-wall ratio, width-to-height ratio, and building orientation.
+The first one concentrates on WWR, WHR and building orientation.
 This section evaluates the performance of passive solar design for enhancing energy saving.
 The window ratio in the present article is the ratio of the transparent area (glazing) to the opaque area (external wall) that is multiplied by the length of the wall to the useful height (from floor to ceiling).

-Window-to-wall ratio is evaluated separately in the northern and southern facades of the unit.
-The maximum recommended value of WWR in residential buildings with more than three stories is 40% for all climate zones based on the ASHRAE 90.1 Energy Standard (ASHRAE standard 90.1, 2019).
+WWR is evaluated separately in the northern and southern facades of the unit.
+The maximum recommended value of WWR in residential buildings with more than 3 stories is 40% for all climate zones based on the ASHRAE 90.1 Energy Standard (ASHRAE standard 90.1, 2019).
 This value is considered the baseline; however, higher and lower WWRs are conducted in this study to trade off the energy performance of the building.
-As a result, the window to wall ratio is defined through 8 scenarios from 15% to 85% for both sides (Figure 10).
-To evaluate the most optimum WWR for the southern façade, the value of the WWR facing north remains constant with 30% (width 3.60 and height 1.50).
-After analyzing the simulation results, the most optimal case for the southern façade is extracted by Design Builder.
-Subsequently, these processes are conducted for the northern facade again to determine an appropriate WWR through 8 steps.
+As a result, the window to wall ratio is defined through 8 scenarios from 15% to 85% for both sides (as shown in Figure 10).
+To evaluate the most optimum WWR for the southern façade, the value of the WWR facing north remains constant with 30% (width 3.6 m and height 1.5 m).
+After analysing the simulation results, the most optimal case for the southern façade is extracted by design builder.
+Subsequently, these processes are conducted for the northern facade again to determine an appropriate WWR through eight steps.

 Figure 10.
-Window-to-wall ratio scenarios.
+WWR scenarios

 In the second section, various WHR are assessed, which are recommended by the Iranian Road, Housing and Urban Development Research Center as the conventional WHR through windows in Iranian dwellings, to investigate the influence of window dimensions, including width and height on energy consumption (Qasemzadeh, 2012).
-As Figure 11 shows, the aspect ratio is changed through 29 cases, while the position of window is remained constant in the middle of the wall with O.K.B of 80 centimeter (O.K.B: the height of the wall that is built from the floor of the room up to the window sill) except for windows with a height of 2.40 and 2.70 (w08-w16-w22-w23-w27-w29).
+As Figure 11 shows, the aspect ratio is changed through 29 cases, while the position of window is remained constant in the middle of the wall with OKB of 80 cm (OKB: the height of the wall that is built from the floor of the room up to the windowsill) except for windows with a height of 2.4 m and 2.7 m (w08-w16-w22-w23-w27-w29).
 It is worth mentioning that windows shown with continuous lines have been presented as the most conventional in the Iranian housing sector.
-Thus, north-facing and south-facing windows are evaluated by Design Builder, and then the most optimum width-to-height ratio is determined based on the total and H+C energy consumption.
+Thus, north-facing and south-facing windows are evaluated by Design Builder and then the most optimum WHR is determined based on the total and H+C energy consumption.

 Figure 11.
-Window in different WHR on the façade (Qasemzadeh, 2012).
+Window in different WHR on the façade Source: Qasemzadeh (2012)